Regenerative-Ruminants/REGRU_Marketplace/README.md

 pnpm exec playwright test       # opens Tauri, adds item, pays ANT, verifies Scratchpad
 ```

+### UI Wallet Verification
+In addition to the automated tests, you can manually verify wallet loading via the UI:
+1. Ensure the application is running (`pnpm tauri dev`).
+2. Click the "Wallets" icon in the left navigation panel.
+3. A modal will appear displaying the available wallets detected by the `get_available_wallets` command.
+    *   **With `SECRET_KEY_ENV` set:** The modal should show the wallet derived from this environment variable.
+    *   **Without `SECRET_KEY_ENV` and with `.key` files:** If key files (e.g., `wallets/local.key`) are present as per the "🔑 Wallets & Environments" table, their corresponding wallets should be listed.
+    *   **No wallets configured:** The modal should show an empty list `[]` or an appropriate error message.

 ## 📦 Build & Sign
 | OS      | Command                                                              | Reference                                       |
 |---------|----------------------------------------------------------------------|-------------------------------------------------|